riffomonas/RR_R25_2014/research_plan.md

 will achieve the objective of this aim by developing a module consisting of four autotutorials that any microbiome researcher can follow to quickly develop the needed skills to generate a fully reproducible and automated analysis.
-This will improve the the overall *analysis and reporting* of microbiome research.
+This will improve the overall *analysis and reporting* of microbiome research.
 Furthermore, our autotutorials will include content for research supervisors who are not personally doing the analyses but need an entry point for insuring the validity and reproducibility of their trainees' research.
 This will improve the